Cate Touryan Signature

 Cate Touryan writes short fiction, creative nonfiction, and novels that reach for the story beyond the story and for the beginning beyond The End.
 She writes for anyone who loves a good story well told, lacing her work with humor and heart.

-Cate lives on California’s foggy but beautiful central coast with her husband, her Yorkie, and a rafter of turkeys—as in both a whole bunch of them and in the rafters.
+Cate lives on California’s foggy but beautiful central coast with her husband, a flower garden, a charm of hummingbirds, a lounge of lizards, and a rafter of turkeys—as in a whole bunch of them and in the rafters.

 Cate’s Creed